 Hello Forex Traders,

-What is the difference between horizontal lines and trend lines?
+What is the difference between horizontal lines and trend lines in forex trading?
 That was a question I recently received from a member of our trading room.
 It’s an excellent question and today’s main article topic in fact.

 1) A horizontal line has no angle